IndyIndyIndy/extension-ideas/README.md

 # extension-ideas
 Ideas for possible future TYPO3 extensions.

+## media
+- media element needs support for configuration like "muted" or "controls"

 ## lowlevel
 - use ajax/js in the tree view to allow for a more fluid browsing through the values without reloading the page every single time
 - ts constants in template module have the same problem.